Skip to content

 Session — How can AI tools help with grading?
 An ethical and practical dive into four effective techniques

-Presenter: Kevin Mateo Lim
+Presenter: Kevin Lim

 Description: AI Tools based on Large Language Models (LLMs) are changing education.
 In this session, I’ll talk about upgrades I’ve made to my process that reduce the grading burden while increasing feedback quality and improving student-teacher relationships.